KnowOneActual/beaubremer-blog/posts/the_Unknown_Art of_Freestyle_Mic_Checking.md

 Imagine this: The venue is quiet.
 The client is milling about.
 Maybe the band is watching.
 The pressure is on to make sure that the mic sounds perfect.
 And you, the intrepid sound engineer, have to conjure something – anything – to say into it.
 It’s not just about level and clarity; it's about making sure it sounds good when someone is actually *talking*.

 So, you start.
-"Testing, testing, one, two, three, testing." kOay, standard.
+"Testing, testing, one, two, three, testing."
+Okay, standard.
 However, you then need to stretch it out.
 You need to hit different vocal ranges, project a little, maybe even whisper.
 This is where the improv kicks in.

 ---